 I like Hawaiian food for many reasons.
-It is a meld of many types of cuisines, (Polynesian, Japanese, Chinese, Filipino, Korean, American, Portuguese, and more), many of which I like to cook.
-Hawaiian food also has retro and vintage flair; American soldiers brought stories back about Polynesia and the South Pacific when they returned home after WWII and the commercial airline industry made travel more accessible, so tiki became in style in the mid-century.
+It is a meld of many types of cuisines: Polynesian, Japanese, Chinese, Filipino, Korean, American, Portuguese, and more–many of which I like to cook.
+Hawaiian food also has retro and vintage flair.
+Tiki first become in style in the mid-century, possible because American soldiers brought stories back about Polynesia and the South Pacific when they returned home after WWII and the commercial airline industry made travel more accessible.
 The bright colored (and often over-the-top) Hawaiian prints and rum drinks make tiki fun, and the tropical climate, flowers, and warm waters are something to long for.
 And it makes me reminisce about relaxation, a slow-paced small town life, and vacations (particularly the vacation that my parents surprised my sister and I with as a Christmas present years ago and the vacation that William and I took in Hawaii about a year ago).

 Kalua literally means “to cook in an underground oven” in Hawaiian (wiki).
 It is a traditional Hawaiian cooking method which uses an imu, a type of underground oven made from a dirt pit which is lined with hot rocks to provide heat.
 Meat, fish, and vegetables are added, often salted and wrapped in wet ti leaves or banana leaves, and then the imu is covered with wet burlap and a layer of soil to retain heat.
 The imu cooks by slowly roasting and steaming for several hours.
 Real Kalua pig is a whole pig cooked in an imu but you can make a similar version in your oven using pork shoulder.
 It won’t have the same smokey flavor but it will be quite tasty.
 The best part of the recipe for oven-roasted kalua pig is that it only needs a few ingredients and it is very easy.

-You will need a large roasting pan which can fit a large cut of pork shoulder, hold several cups of liquid, and be covered tightly with aluminum foil.
-(I used a half-sized hotel pan).
+You will need a large roasting pan which can fit a large cut of pork shoulder (such as ahalf-sized hotel pan), hold several cups of liquid, and be covered tightly with aluminum foil.
 A piece of bone-in pork shoulder with a fat cap on one side that is 3-2/3 to 5 pounds (or larger if it fits in your roasting pan) is perfect (see the pictures in “Oven-Roasted Kalua Pig & Cabbage” from TastyIslandHawaii.com); the fat will partially melt while the pork cooks and flavor the meat.
 The pork will give off liquid as it cooks, so you need to use a roasting pan which is large enough to hold several cups of liquid.

-The pork is rubbed with salt, preferably alaea sea salt (wiki), which is sea salt mixed with alaea (baked Hawaiian red clay).
-Alaea sea salt is traditionally used in kalua pork, but you can substitute nearly any type of the salt.
-The exact amount of salt doesn’t matter; you can simply use enough salt to season the meat, but if you want an estimate of how much salt to use, substitute an equal weight of salt (not an equal volume) since types of salt differ in how salty they are by volume due to the salt crystal shape and grain size (see here).
+The pork is rubbed with salt.
+Traditionally alaea sea salt (wiki) is used, which is sea salt mixed with alaea (baked Hawaiian red clay), but you can substitute nearly any type of the salt.
+Substitute an equal weight of salt (not an equal volume) since types of salt differ in how salty they are by volume due to the salt crystal shape and grain size (see here).
 For example, for 3-2/3 pounds of meat you could replace 1 Tbsp + 1 tsp (26 g) medium-grained Alaea Hawaiian salt with 2 Tbsp 1 tsp Diamond Crystal kosher salt since it also weighs 26 grams.

 Many recipes for oven roasted kalua pork use liquid smoke to mimic the smokey taste that the pig gets when cooked in an imu but I left out the liquid smoke since I wanted a natural flavor.
 See “Oven-Roasted Kalua Pig & Cabbage” from TastyIslandHawaii.com if you would like instructions on how to use liquid smoke.